37-year-old Hendricks County woman dies from flu-related illness

-INDIANAPOLIS, IND. – A Hendricks County family is saying goodbye to a 37-year-old wife and mom of two who lost her life to flu complications this week.
+HENDRICKS COUNTY, Ind. – A Hendricks County family is saying goodbye to a 37-year-old wife and mother of two who lost her life due to flu complications this week.

 “She said to get the kids dressed, get the kids over here right away.
 They have put her in the ICU.
 She is in critical condition,” said the victim’s father Karl Illg.

-Within less than 24-hours Karlie Illg Slaven’s family says she died from complications from the flu.
+Within less than 24 hours, Karlie Illg Slaven’s family says she died from complications from the flu.

 “From the flu, she had gone on to develop a full-blown case of pneumonia,” said Illg.